RobertBonagura/pyBon/README.md

-# PyBon
+# pyBon

-PyBon is a Python interpreter, written in C.
+pyBon is a Python interpreter, written in C, entirely from scratch.
+It is without the use of any parser or lexical analyzer generators.

 Right now, it is only capable of evaluating simple mathematical expressions.
-The ability to assign and retreive values from an identifier is coming soon!
+The ability to assign vlaues to an identifier and retreive such values is coming soon!

-It features the ability to read Python files via command line by passing in a text file, though it is suggested to call the program by running the REPL for now.

 ## Compiling